ealker/ealker.github.io/now.md

 I've been exploring more of London, having moved hear just about a year ago.
 I've also been to Norway and Greece in the past year with a few visits to Wales interspersed between the two "big" trips.

 I've picked up an interest in the financial markets, the payments tech industry and eco focused technology.
-I've also discovered a fascination with Georgain design, architecture and interiors.
+I've also discovered a fascination with Georgian design, architecture and interiors.

 ### What are my plans for the next year?